The Pure Michigan M-22 Byway begins in Manistee County!

 Traveling inland, you’ll quickly find yourself engulfed in miles and miles of undeveloped land.
 Forests stand tall and full of life.
 The Hodenpyl Dam and the Little Mac Suspended Bridge are lovely sites along the Big Manistee River, with a great view on the walk across the bridge.
 Kayaking and canoeing are very popular activities on the Big and Little Manistee Rivers.
 Bear Lake, on US-31, offers speciality shopping and fresh produce during the summer.
 Kaleva has a wonderful art walk park as well as the famous Kaleva Meats store, with the freshest cuts around.
 Iron Fish Distillery, Michigan’s only craft spirits farm distillery, is located in Thompsonville and has award winning gin, vodka and whiskey.

-M-22 is a 116-mile stretch of road that winds through the scenic countryside of Manistee, Benzie and Leelanau counties, ending in Traverse City.
-This Northwest Michigan route is a Pure Michigan Byway, and is also part of the Lake Michigan Circle Tour.
+The scenic highway M-22 is designated as a Pure Michigan Byway, and is also part of the Lake Michigan Circle Tour.